 Taeyang – Eyes, Nose, Lips

 Taeyang’s “Eyes, Nose, Lips” is a heartwarming ballad that will tug at your heartstrings.
 It is the best Kpop solo track from a group member.
-The song is about a man who is confessing his love for a woman, and it’s clear that he’s head over heels for her.
-The lyrics are very sweet and romantic, and Taeyang’s vocals are absolutely beautiful.
-The song is sure to make you feel all the feels, and it’s definitely worth a listen.
+The song is about a man confessing his love for a woman, and it’s clear he’s head over heels for her.
+The lyrics are lovely and romantic, and Taeyang’s vocals are stunning.
+The song will surely make you feel all the feels, and it’s worth a listen.
 He will not be the only Big Bang member on this list.

 Jennie – Solo

 The long-awaited solo track by Jennie did not disappoint.
-The music video for “SOLO” was also released at the same time as the solo track, and it features Jennie in a number of different looks and settings, including a luxurious mansion, a boxing ring, and a grandiose stage.
+The music video for “SOLO” was also released at the same time as the solo track, and it features Jennie in several different looks and settings, including a luxurious mansion, a boxing ring, and a grandiose stage.
 “SOLO” is a trap-influenced pop song with a heavy bassline and Jennie’s signature rap flow.
-The lyrics express the confidence and independence of a strong woman who knows her own worth.
+The lyrics express the confidence and independence of a strong woman who knows her worth.

 Taeyeon – I

 Taeyeon is the leader and main vocalist of the popular girl group Girls’ Generation.
-While she has many solo tracks, “I” is by far the best.
-The song starts off with a simple piano melody, which is soon joined by Taeyeon’s soft and gentle vocals.
-The lyrics are quite sad and reflective, talking about a failed relationship and how the narrator wishes things had been different.
-However, the overall tone of the song is still hopeful and optimistic, which makes it very relatable and easy to connect with.
+While she has many solo tracks, “I” is the best.
+The song starts with a simple piano melody, soon joined by Taeyeon’s soft and gentle vocals.
+The lyrics are pretty sad and reflective, talking about a failed relationship and how the narrator wishes things had been different.
+However, the song’s overall tone is still hopeful, making it very relatable and easy to connect with.

-The production is very minimalistic, but it works well with the song’s atmosphere.
-The piano and Taeyeon’s vocals are the main focus, and they are supported by some light percussion and strings.
-The result is a very beautiful and emotive track that is sure to please any fan of Taeyeon’s music.
+The production is minimalistic but works well with the song’s atmosphere.
+The piano and Taeyeon’s vocals are the main focus, and some light percussion and strings support them.
+The result is a beautiful and emotive track that will please any fan of Taeyeon’s music.

 Hwasa – Maria

-Hwasa’s “Maria” is a fun and catchy track that is perfect for summertime listening.
-The song features Hwasa’s signature sultry vocals, which are supported by a funky beat and some fun lyrics.
+Hwasa’s “Maria” is a fun and catchy track for summertime listening.
+The song features Hwasa’s signature sultry vocals, supported by a funky beat and some fun lyrics.
 The overall effect is a track that is both easy to listen to and addictive.

 The song begins with a simple, catchy melody that is immediately catchy.
-Hwasa’s vocals come in soon after, and they are just as sultry and smooth as ever.
-The lyrics of the song are mostly in English, with a few lines in Korean.
-They are all about summer love and having fun, which fits perfectly with the feel of the track.
+Hwasa’s vocals come in soon after and are just as sultry and smooth as ever.
+The lyrics of the song are mainly in English, with a few lines in Korean.
+They are all about summer love and having fun, which fits perfectly with the track’s feel.

 J-Hope – Daydream